 with $K(\omega;B)=g^2(B)\,A(\omega;B)$ and $A(\omega;B)=-2\,\Im D^R(\omega;B)$ the bosonic spectral function.
 If magnetic-field–induced processes (such as vortexlike excitations, chiral soft modes, or orbital-matrix-element effects) enhance the soft-mode spectrum to acquire a $B$-linear form,

 then the kernel $K(\omega;B)=g^2(B)A(\omega;B)$ directly yields

 so that at fixed $T$ the longitudinal resistivity scales linearly with field, $\rho_{xx}\propto |B|$.
 This mechanism captures key experimental observations in quantum-critical strange metals.
-In BaFe$_2$(As$_{1-x}$P$_x$)$_2$, near the QCP the scattering rate follows~\cite{Hayes2016}
+In BaFe$_2$(As$_{1-x}$P$_x$)$_2$, near the quantum critical point the scattering rate follows~\cite{Hayes2016}

 demonstrating nearly identical thermal and magnetic energy scales.
-Similarly, in overdoped La$_{2-x}$Sr$_x$CuO$_4$, scale-invariant linear-in-$B$ resistivity is observed up to $80~\mathrm{T}$ \cite{GiraldoGallo2017}, with slope $\beta \sim \alpha k_B/\mu_B$, consistent with Eq.~\eqref{eq:Gamma_linear}.
+Similarly, in overdoped La$_{2-x}$Sr$_x$CuO$_4$, scale-invariant linear-in-$B$ resistivity is observed up to $80~\mathrm{T}$ \cite{GiraldoGallo2017}, with slope $\beta \sim k_B/\mu_B$, consistent with Eq.~\eqref{eq:Gamma_linear}.
 Together, these results are consistent with a Planckian-limited scaling,

 operating across a fan-shaped quantum-critical region.
 This scaling suggests that field-enhanced electron–soft mode scattering provides a natural microscopic route to linear magnetoresistance, in line with experimental observations in pnictides~\cite{Hayes2016}, cuprates~\cite{GiraldoGallo2017}, and the broader phenomenology of Planckian dissipation~\cite{Zaanen2004,Bruin2013}.
 The memory-matrix analysis unifies the two-lifetime phenomenology ($\rho_{xx}\sim T$, $\cot\theta_H\sim T^2$) with the scale-invariant magnetoresistance ($\rho_{xx}\sim |B|$), underscoring the central role of soft-mode physics in non-Fermi-liquid transport.